CANTUS-Project/api/source/index.rst

 Development Plan
 ^^^^^^^^^^^^^^^^

-The first "full" release of the Cantus API, version 1.0, will be primarily based on HTTP, and will allow read-only access to resources.
-The second "full" release will add read-only WebDAV features;
+The first "full" release of the Cantus API, version 1.0, is based on HTTP, and allows read-only access to resources.
+The second "full" release will add creation and editing capabilities to the API.
+We will aim for interoperability between these versions to the fullest extent possible, but some backward-incompatible changes may be required in the second version.
-the third will amend this with creation and editing capabilities.
-If we can add WebDAV without breaking backward compatibility, these releases will be versions 1.1 and 1.2, respectively; otherwise 2.0 and 2.1.

 Relationship to Existing Standards
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^